 A native of Saugus, Attorney Manning-Zoll graduated with Honors from Saugus High School in 1990.
 While at Saugus High School, she was a member of the National Honor Society and a tennis standout, accumulating a singles record of 67-5 and earning Northeastern Conference MVP honors during her junior and senior years.
 Attorney Manning-Zoll was inducted into the Saugus High School Sports Hall of Fame for her tennis achievements in 2001.

-As with tennis, Attorney Manning-Zoll continues to hone her legal skills, aspiring to the wear the back robe herself one day.
+As with tennis, Attorney Manning-Zoll continues to hone her legal skills, aspiring to the wear the black robe herself one day.
 Attorney Manning-Zoll and her husband, Attorney Otto Kip Zoll, LL.M., have two children: Caroline & Owen.